RussianDraco/void/README.md

 3. Commit your changes and create a PR to this repository.

 **NOTE:** your game's repository HAS to have a **requirements.txt** with all neccesary python libraries/versions AND a **main.py** that runs the game
+PS: Your game can have additional external files included in the github repo that will be added/used in installation